swcarpentry/r-novice-inflammation/_episodes/11-supp-read-write-csv.md

 ---
-layout: page
-title: Programming with R
-subtitle: Reading and writing .csv
+title: "Reading and Writing CSV Files"
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Read in a .csv, and explore the arguments of the csv reader."
+- "Write the altered data set to a new .csv, and explore the arguments."
+keypoints:
+- "Import data from a .csv file using the  `read.csv(...)` function."
+- "Understand some of the key arguments available for importing the data properly, including `header`, `stringsAsFactors`, `as.is`, and `strip.white`."
+- "Write data to a new .csv file using the `write.csv(...)` function"
+- "Understand some of the key arguments available for exporting the data properly, such as `row.names`, `col.names`, and `na`."
 ---

-> ## Learning Objectives {.objectives}
->
->   * Read in a .csv, and explore the arguments of the csv reader
->   * Write the altered data set to a new .csv, and explore the arguments

 The most common way that scientists store data is in Excel spreadsheets.
-While there are R packages designed to access data from Excel spreadsheets (e.g., gdata, RODBC, XLConnect, xlsx, RExcel), users often find it easier to save their spreadsheets in [comma-separated values](reference.html#comma-separated-values-(csv)) files (CSV) and then use R's built in functionality to read and manipulate the data.
-In this short lesson, we'll learn how to read data from a .csv and write to a new .csv, and explore the [arguments](reference.html#argument) that allow you read and write the data correctly for your needs.
+While there are R packages designed to access data from Excel spreadsheets (e.g., gdata, RODBC, XLConnect, xlsx, RExcel), users often find it easier to save their spreadsheets in [comma-separated values]({{ site.root }}/reference/#comma-separated-values-(csv)) files (CSV) and then use R's built in functionality to read and manipulate the data.
+In this short lesson, we'll learn how to read data from a .csv and write to a new .csv, and explore the [arguments]({{ site.root }}/reference/#argument) that allow you read and write the data correctly for your needs.

 ### Read a .csv and Explore the Arguments

 Let's start by opening a .csv file containing information on the speeds at which cars of different colors were clocked in 45 mph zones in the four-corners states (`CarSpeeds.csv`).
-We will use the built in `read.csv(...)` [function call](reference.html#function-call), which reads the data in as a data frame, and assign the data frame to a variable (using `<-`) so that it is stored in R's memory.
+We will use the built in `read.csv(...)` [function call]({{ site.root }}/reference/#function-call), which reads the data in as a data frame, and assign the data frame to a variable (using `<-`) so that it is stored in R's memory.
 Then we will explore some of the basic arguments that can be supplied to the function.

 ~~~